SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 ## Updates

-- 31/07/24:
-- Resolved bugs with dynamic input thanks to @Amorano
-- Add Github Action for Publishing to Comfy Registry thanks to @haohaocreates
+- 31/07/24: Resolved bugs with dynamic input thanks to @Amorano.
+Add Github Action for Publishing to Comfy Registry thanks to @haohaocreates
-- 30/07/24:
--- Moved Deflicker & PixelDeflicker to Experimental labels (this will require readding them in your WF but I wanted this to be clearer)
+- 30/07/24: Moved Deflicker & PixelDeflicker to Experimental labels (this will require readding them in your WF but I wanted this to be clearer)
 - 30/04/24:
--- Updated readme with documentation
+- - Updated readme with documentation
--- Added Deflicker and PixelDeflicker nodes for reducing flickering artifacts in image sequences.
+- - Added Deflicker and PixelDeflicker nodes for reducing flickering artifacts in image sequences.
--- Introduced CrossFadeImageBatches node for smooth cross-fade transitions between image batches -- Enhanced ImageBatchManagement and MaskBatchManagement nodes with resizing, cropping, and reordering capabilities
+- - Introduced CrossFadeImageBatches node for smooth cross-fade transitions between image batches
+- - Enhanced ImageBatchManagement and MaskBatchManagement nodes with resizing, cropping, and reordering capabilities
 - 27/03/24: Released and also pushed an update to resolve batched images for videos etc

 # Image Effects